This tutorial covers the Scrapy library in Python.

 Scrapy is a complicated beast, requiring many libraries (dependencies) and a lot of set up before it can be used.
 Furthermore, for people with absolutely no knowledge about HTML or CSS might have a bit of trouble too.
 As such, you’ll have to read the following articles before continuing.

-Next is the Scrapy Project Creation guide.
-Scrapy projects require more preparation that average program.
-This guide will explain the process.
+- Next is the Scrapy Project Creation guide.
+Scrapy projects require more preparation and setup than the a regular program.
+This guide will explain the process from start to finish.

 You’re almost ready for the proper scraping tutorials below.
 Scrapy has many small concepts, and we can’t repeatedly explain them in every tutorial.
 Hence we’ve explained them all here in this Scrapy Basics tutorial.

-(OPTIONAL) In order to extract data from sites, Scrapy uses “expressions”.
+In order to extract data from sites, Scrapy uses “expressions”.
 These scan through all the available data and select only that information that we require.
-You can think of these expressions as a set of rules defining the data we need.
+You can think of these expressions as a set of rules defining the data we need from the raw scraped data.

 Scrapy Project Tutorials